danielruffolodeveloper/Fileupload_express_multer/README.md

 For our application, we will use the express template found on their website and modify it to have 2 endpoints which are `/upload/singlefile` and `/upload/multifile` which is for uploading a single file or uploading an array of files.

 ### Multer Package
-If you look closely at the endpoint, You will notice a method defined within the endpoint called `upload.single` and `upload.multiple`.  this is what calls the multer package every time we request a endpoint and you will see that we told multer to send files to a destination of 'uploads/' in the multer declaration.
+If you look closely at the endpoint, you will notice a method defined within the endpoint called `upload.single` and `upload.multiple`.
+This is what calls the multer package every time we request a endpoint and you will see that we told multer to send files to a destination of 'uploads/' in the multer declaration.
 Multer is then responsible for moving the file from the request body into our defined uploads directory.

 #### Code (Server.js)
 ```